Cheap NBN plans: Compare speed tiers and providers

 • Standard pricing is good, but not the cheapest in our database

 But it's worth noting this plan is only a tad ahead of plans from some other providers over that first twelve month period, which you can check out below.
-That, and Southern Phone's post-deal pricing is a tad above the standard pricing of some other providers.
+That, and Kogan's post-deal pricing is a tad above the standard pricing of some other providers.
 So while the first year is the cheapest, the gap will close with time.

 Alternatively, consider one of these other cheap NBN 100 plans from our database: